IronOnet/go-tesserkat/README.md

 # goblockchain-node
-A prototypical blockhain node built with Go from scratch
+A proof of work  blockhain node built with Go from scratch (KootaChain)

+## Building the source

+For prerequisite and detailed build intstructions please refer to the [installation instructions](#installation)

+## Running This Project

+### Hardware Requirements

+## The Testnet

+## Contribution

+You can go forward and make pull request to this project, keep it fun

+## Licence